Cocoa Apricot Cashew Bites are a naturally-sweetened snack that are easy to make and very kid-friendly.

 I’m probably the last one to get on the homemade energy bar band wagon.
 I purposely didn’t look at any recipes, though, so I could feel like I was making this discovery all on my own.
 I’m sure y’all will have great ideas on how to improve these.
 They were pretty darn good though.

 And my kids loved them.

 - 1 tablespoon seed or nut butter

 - In a food processor fitted with a metal blade, add the apricots, coconut chips, cashews, almond meal, and cocoa powder.
 Pulse until a coarse mixture forms.

-- Add the coconut oil and honey and continue pulsing until the components are chopped fairly small and the mixture holds together well.
+- Add the coconut oil and nut butter and continue pulsing until the components are chopped fairly small and the mixture holds together well.

 - Scoop tablespoon amounts and form them into small cookie shapes.

 - Store bites in layers of waxed paper in an airtight container.
 Enjoy within the week.